Students

 When attending a Pace Career Fair, don’t just show up.
 Do some research beforehand that will help get you in front of the right people, and see which employers align with your career interests and goals.
 Spend some time developing questions to prospective employers–not only will you stand out for having gone the extra mile, but you’ll plant the seeds of an ongoing relationship.

-While nobody is going to be chopping wood at Pace’s Fall 2023 Career Fairs, Lincoln’s adage readily applies.
+While nobody is going to be chopping wood at Pace’s Fall 2024 Job and Internship Fair, Lincoln’s adage readily applies.
 Preparation is the key to success.

 While this might be your first Career Fair, it’s certainly not theirs.
 Career Services has been here, and they know how to get you to where you want to go.